metacpan/metacpan-cpan-extracted/distros/A/App-Followme/README.md

 This version is the first beta release for version two of followme.
 The code changes have been made and pass test, but I need to update the documentation to match the code changes.
 The major changes are all internal.
-In the past the code qconstructed a hash and passed it to the template, which used the values in the hash to produce the web page.
-In version two the code passes an object to the template, which calls the build method for each vaiable in the template, passing the name of the variable and a filename to retrieve it from as arguments.
+In the past the code constructed a hash and passed it to the template, which used the values in the hash to produce the web page.
+In version two the code passes an object to the template, which calls the build method for each variable in the template, passing the name of the variable and a filename to retrieve it from as arguments.
 The module then returns the value, which is used to fill in the template.
 The major user visible change is that the template syntax has changed, the new syntax is a subset of the previous syntax.
-Please see [App::Followme::Template](https://metacpan.org/pod/App::Followme::Template) for a description of the template syntax.
+Please see [App::Followme::Template](https://metacpan.org/pod/App%3A%3AFollowme%3A%3ATemplate) for a description of the template syntax.
 The other change is that the configuration parameters of some of the modules has changed.
 The new configuration parameters are described in each module.
 The motivation for the change is that placing the